jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

 We would be grateful for the vendor's assessment of each, and we will provide any additional context, build-environment detail, or targeted test harnesses on request.

+## Vision & Sustainability Statement

+This project is built on the core principle of **self-reliance through zero external dependencies**.

+With official validation from the OTF Security Lab as a key milestone, the goal is to secure a **$100,000 global Internet freedom grant**.
+Building on that foundation, the project aims to leverage technology-matching funding in South Korea to establish an **Offline-First AI Security Lab** dedicated to developing resilient security technologies for environments affected by censorship, internet shutdowns, and network disruption.

+The long-term vision is to foster a sustainable public-interest technology ecosystem that advances digital resilience, technological independence, and Internet freedom.

 *END OF SCOPE MAP*